COVID Health and Safety Policies

 - Social distancing - Room designs and chairs will be set to allow social distancing.
 Participants should also maintain social distancing protocols in public areas, such as the exhibit hall, playgrounds, posters and walkways.
 Maximum capacity guidelines will be visibly posted or communicated in public spaces.

-- Safe practices - We will issue best practices for all participants, such as avoiding hand shakes and how presenters and exhibitors can best manage hands-on demonstrations.
+- Safe practices - We will issue best practices for attendees, such as avoiding hand shakes and how presenters and exhibitors can best manage hands-on demonstrations.

 - Hand washing/sanitizer - Hand sanitizing stations will be placed throughout ISTELive venues to encourage frequent hand sanitization.